 Seller: -OnTimeBooks-, Phoenix, AZ, U.S.A.

 Paperback.
 Condition: Very Good.
 Connecting readers with great books since 1972!
-Used textbooks may not include companion materials such as access codes, etc. May have some wear or limited writing/highlighting.
+Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_450586626
+Seller Inventory # S_445705916

 Seller: HPB-Diamond, Dallas, TX, U.S.A.